 As designers, we should add friction to user actions with extreme caution, unless the point is to dissuade users from performing that action.
 Sometimes, however, we might even unintentionally add friction to user actions (mostly due to aesthetic or novelty reasons) that result in detrimental UX.

-One example is iFly50.com, created for the anniversary of the iFly magazine by KLM. iFly 50 is a vertical scrolling website showcasing 50 travel destinations, and in some destinations (such as the one below), a button near the bottom asks users to click and hold for a few seconds to view more photos.
+One example is iFly50.com, created by KLM for the anniversary of the iFly magazine. iFly 50 is a vertical scrolling website showcasing 50 travel destinations, and in some destinations (such as the one below), a button near the bottom asks users to click and hold for a few seconds to view more photos.

 The act of adding a few seconds of friction to each action can result in tremendously poorer UX.
 Imagine if, instead of clicking to load a page instantly, you’ve now got to click and hold for two seconds for every link you clicked in your browser.
 You’ll quit exploring the internet altogether after a few click-and-holds.

-Many times, we designers tend to get carried away with the newest interaction styles or actions, but it is critical that you always exercise caution when your design could add friction to user actions.
-Most of the time, tried and tested conventions (for example, simple clicks or swipes) work perfectly.
+We designers often get carried away with the newest interaction styles or actions, but it is critical to always exercise caution when your design could add friction to user actions.
+Most of the time, tried-and-tested conventions (for example, simple clicks or swipes) work perfectly.

 The Good: Elastic Scrolling on iOS